nimakam/nimakam-notes/stablecoin/system.md

 Liquidation can be proposed by any blockchain user, who agrees to put up a deposit in pegged currency, equivalent to the outstanding issuance.
 However the final liquidation decision would be made by the system, only if the specific monetary conditions of the position merit it over a period of `7 days` (where the system is not in `Dispute` state).
 The decision for each given day is made through comparing a leverage threshold rate with the following calculated leverage ratio: `Loan leverage ratio` = `100%` x `native token deposited` x `native token price` / `total pegged currency issuance`

 For liquidation to occur, the liquidation conditions must be met over all of the `7 days` mentioned above.
 If even one day's aggregate system price invalidates liquidation conditions, the liquidation request will not be finalized.

-There is a `10%` reward paid in native token, where the reward is calculated in pegged currency based on the pegged currency being returned, and the amount of native token is calculated based on the native token price on the day of liquidation request.

-Partial liquidations are allowed.

-Adjustments to pegged currency deposits are allowed to be made until the request day's delayed prices are finalized.
+Partial liquidations are not allowed.
+Adjustments to pegged currency deposits are not allowed to be made at any time after request is submitted.

+- **Common liquidation conditions** - Liquidator agrees to deposit pegged currency sufficient for paying off the loan issuance, as well as any outstanding fees in pegged currency.
+In this case the liquidator agrees to pay a deposit calculated as follows: `liquidator deposit` = `loan total issuance` x (`100%` + `reward bid percentage`) + `outstanding fees`.
+Upon successful finalization of the liquidation request, the liquidator would receive a payment in native token calculated as follows: `liquidation payment` = (`outstanding fees` + `loan total issuance` x `reward bid percentage`) / `native token price on liquidation day`.
+The loan owner will have control over any remaining native token stored in the loan contract.
+Upon failed finalization the liquidator is returned the whole deposit.

+- **Undercollateralized liquidation conditions** - There is a special case, where a loan collateralization is already under the critical `100%` threshold where pegged currency issuance value exceeds value of native token collateral.
+In such a case, the system will accept a liquidation deposit calculated as follows: `liquidator deposit` = `native token collateral` x `native token price on liquidation day` x (`100%` + `reward bid percentage`) + `outstanding fees`.
+Upon successful finalization, the liquidator receives the loan's entire backing in native token: `liquidation payment` = `native token collateral`.
+There will therefore be a non-zero leak of pegged currency due the bad loan.

 **Prolonged dispute state liquidation** - If the system hasn't had `7 days` outside `Dispute` state within a maximum of `35 days` liquidation time limit since liquidation request, the system decides liquidation conditions based on the loan's original allocation.
 A `100%` allocation to one price feed will mean that liquidation decision will be solely made based on the price feed's latest price.
 A combination of say `3` price feeds with `33%`, `33%`, `34%` each will mean that liquidation condition will trigger if average of the feeds' latest prices warrants liquidation.

+**Liquidation reward/penalty** - In order to incentivize timely liquidation, there needs to be a non-zero reward for liquidator to compete over.
+This reward is essentially a penalty that the owner of an undercollateralized loan, or the system as a whole would pay.
+As a result, we would also generally like competition for liquidations to push down the reward/penalty reducing the cost to an important stakeholder.

+As a part of the liquidation request, the liquidator will send a bid for the reward they would be entitled to upon liquidation completion.
+The bid should be selected from the following values: `20%`, `15%`, `10%`, `5%`, `0%`.
+Lower bids supersede higher bids if made in the same system-defined day.
+Bids of equal value are then compared with respect to the request block time, where earlier bids supersede later ones.
+Equal bids of the same block time, are processed as described in the next section.

 **Front-running resistance** - The system processes requests grouped and sorted by the timestamp under which the request has been submitted.
 The earliest timestamped group of requests are processed together for finalization, and if successful, are assigned a fraction of the liquidation process, in order of their deposit size, that is minimum of `100%` x `currency deposit` / `currency issuance` and `100%` / `number of remaining concurrent liquidation requests`